 Property and equipment are recorded at cost, if purchased, or fair value at the date of donation, if donated.
-It is the Organization's policy to capitalize acquisitions in excess of \$5,000.
-Depreciation is computed using the straight-line method over the estimated useful lives of the respective assets, ranging from five to thirty years.
+It is the Organization's policy to capitalize acquisitions in excess of \$5,000 per item purchased.
+Depreciation is computed using the straight-line method over the estimated useful lives of the respective assets, as described below.
 Gifts of property and equipment are reported as support without donor restrictions unless the donor stipulates specifically how the donated asset must be used.
 Expenditures for maintenance and repairs are charged to operations as incurred, while renewals and betterments are capitalized.